masc-ucsc/docs/docs/pyrope/04-variables.md

 Functions have several options (see [Functions](06-functions.md)), but from a high level they provide a sequence of statements and they have a tuple for input and a tuple for output.
-Functions can capture values from declaration.
+Functions can have explicit comptime parameters and can lexically read visible comptime bindings from enclosing scopes.
 Like strings, functions are always immutable objects but they can be assigned to mutable variables.

 ### Range